 Cite Them Right Online This link opens in a new window Description: Cite them right online covers a comprehensive range of source types, alongside detailed advice on referencing and its importance in academic work

 Subject Scope: For use by students in Business, Criminology and Sociology, Health and Education, Science and Technology and Work Based Learning.
 Art and Design, Law and 3rd year H&E should follow the links in the Referencing Library Subject guide. http://libguides.mdx.ac.uk/plagiarismreferencing

 The British National Formulary (BNF) app has been developed to provide easy access to the latest up-to-date prescribing information from the most widely-used medicines information resources within the NHS.
 Available for iOS and Android devices.
 Click on the link to find out more.

 Use Library Search to find your books, journal articles and other online resources.

-Library Search (Hendon) Use Library Search to find and access quality academic resources.
+Library Search (Hendon) This link opens in a new window Use Library Search to find and access quality academic resources.

 It replaces Summon and the Library Catalogue.

 Below are some key resources recommended by your lecturers: